visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

         :end-before: end absorbtivity-normalized integration

 When making a simulated radiograph the emissivity variable must contain non zero values or you will need to specify a background intensity using either *background_intensity* or *background_intensities*.
-If neither of these is the case you will get a very boring all white image.
+If neither of these is the case, you will get an all white image.
 A non-zero emissivity variable would correspond to an object emitting radiation and a non zero background intensity would correspond to constant backlit radiation, such as when x raying an object.

 Query Arguments